Sickness absence management policy and procedure

 Early retirement on the grounds of ill health

 If an employee in a Superannuation Scheme has a permanent illness or incapacity which makes them unfit for work, they may be considered for early retirement on the grounds of ill health.
-Where an employee submits a request in writing, or agrees to be considered for early retirement on the grounds of ill health, Human Resources will then inform the Pensions Officer.
-The Pensions Officer and Human Resources in conjunction with the Occupational Health Physician will follow the appropriate procedure to allow the relevant Superannuation Scheme to consider the case and inform the employee of the outcome.
+Where an employee submits a request in writing, or agrees to be considered for early retirement on the grounds of ill health, the People Support team will then inform the Pensions Officer.
+The Pensions Officer and the People Support team in conjunction with the Occupational Health Physician will follow the appropriate procedure to allow the relevant Superannuation Scheme to consider the case and inform the employee of the outcome.

 Dismissal for incapacity due to ill health